- University of Virginia School of Law, J.D., 2000

 John is a partner in the Vorys Columbus office and a member of the probate and tax group and the estate, trust, and wealth transfer subgroup.
 In his practice, John represents individuals, including professionals, executives and business owners, as well as families in connection with all aspects of estate planning, charitable giving, business succession planning, and estate, gift and generation-skipping transfer tax planning.
 He also represents fiduciaries and beneficiaries in the administration of trusts and probate estates as well as in disputes involving trusts and estates, including will contests, trust contests and tax audits and controversies.
 In addition, John represents tax-exempt organizations in matters related to their tax-exempt status, planned gifts from their donors and their endowments.

 John is a fellow of the American College of Trust and Estate Counsel (ACTEC) and is active in committees at both the national and state levels.
-He is also a member of the Ohio State Bar Association, where he serves as vice-chairman for the Estate Planning, Trust and Probate Law Section Council.
-In addition, John is a member of the Columbus Bar Association, the American Bar Association, and other professional organizations.
-John participates in – and Vorys is an advisor member of – the Family Office Exchange, an authority on matters related to legacy wealth management.
+He currently serves as ACTEC's state chair for Ohio.
+He is also a member of the Ohio State Bar Association, where he serves as chair for the Estate Planning, Trust and Probate Law Section Council.
+In addition, John is a member of the Columbus Bar Association and other professional organizations.

 John regularly presents on various topics relating to estate planning, charitable giving, exempt organizations and estate and trust administration.
 He has presented to the Ohio State Bar Association, the Columbus Bar Association, ACTEC Ohio and various estate planning councils and charitable foundations.